Korean, Edit

 ○ Interaction of C and B genes results in stamen formation at position III

-○ A gene inhibits C gene action at positions I and II, C gene inhibits A gene action at positions III and IV
+○ A gene inhibits C gene action at positions I and II, and C gene inhibits A gene action at positions III and IV

-⑵ Formation of Gametophytes
+⑶ Formation of Gametophytes

-① Formation of Pollen Grains
+① Formation of male gametophyte

 ○ 1st.
 Microsporocytes (2n) undergo meiosis to produce 4 microspores (n)